 Please email PDFs of all required forms to CALP.HQ@navy.mil.
 PDF applications are now the accepted method of submittal to streamline the reviewing process.
-Mailing hard copy originals is no longer required; however, applications still require blue ink signatures.
-Therefore, PDFs must be in color.
+Mailing hard copy originals is no longer required (or desired).
+Applications still require blue ink signatures, therefore, PDFs must be in color.
 Due to the large number of applications received, please allow 30 days for review and process.
-A correctly filled application will take much less time.
+A correctly filled out application will take much less time to process.

-*PLEASE NOTE: If you will be submitting applications for multiple airshows, please notify the CALP Manager (found under the;Points of Contact on the Home Page).
+*PLEASE NOTE: If you will be submitting multiple local applications for airshows, please notify the CALP Manager at: CALP.HQ@navy.mil

 2. How do I add aircraft to my existing landing permit?